ArianMoeini/ESP-EYE/README.md

 ## Overview

-This project implements real-time image classification on the ESP-EYE development board using TensorFlow Lite for Microcontrollers.
-The system captures images using the onboard camera, processes them through a pre-trained neural network, and outputs the classification results.
+This project demonstrates image classification on the ESP-EYE development board using TensorFlow Lite for Microcontrollers.
+Unlike real-time camera input, this implementation uses a static image converted to a C binary as input, which is then processed through a pre-trained neural network to output classification results.

 ## Hardware Components

 - ESP-EYE development board
-- Onboard OV2640 camera
 - ESP32-S3 microcontroller
 - 8MB PSRAM
 - 4MB Flash memory